 Ultimate Guide to Camera Movement • Subscribe on YouTube

-In StudioBinder, you can define your shot’s camera movement by selecting ‘Movement’ and selecting the best type of camera movement that best suits your shot’s composition.
+In StudioBinder, you can define your shot’s camera movement by selecting ‘Movement’ and selecting the best type of camera movement that best suits your shot’s composition as well as adding storyboard arrows where needed.

 Once you’ve uploaded your storyboard images and you’ve defined your shot’s size, angle, framing, and movement, anyone who takes a look at your storyboard will be able to visualize the composition of your storyboard panels.
 Make sure to include as much detail in your storyboard to communicate your visual ideas more effectively.